valancej/documentation/_pro/continuous-deployment/azure.md

 Auzre Deployment Service Definition and Examples
 ```

-Before reading through the documentation please take a look at the Services and Steps documentation page so you have a good understanding how services and steps on Codeship work.
+Before reading through the documentation, please take a look at the Services and Steps documentation page so you have a good understanding how services and steps on Codeship work.

 The `codeship-services.yml` file uses the `microsoft/azure-cli` container and sets the encrypted environment file created by running the Service Principal Creation Script.
-Additionally it sets the resource group name (`resource`) and location (`location`) through the environment config setting.
+Additionally, it sets the resource group name (`resource`) and location (`location`) through the environment config setting.
 We set up a [volume]({% link _pro/getting-started/Docker-volumes.md %}) that shares `./` (the repository folder) to `/deploy`.
 This gives us access to all files in the repository in `/deploy/...` for the following deployment step.

 Note: The following step only deploys out infrastructure in Azure with a pre-built Ubuntu 16.04 virtual machine and the Docker engine pre-configured.